Kalyan Airstrip

-Kalyan Airstrip is an abandoned World War II airstrip at Nevali 6 km south of Kalyan railway station and 55 km north of Mumbai airport, India.
-The airfield served RAF Kalyan and was abandoned after the war.
+Kalyan Airstrip was located at Nevali village, 6 km south of Kalyan railway station and 55 km north of Chhatrapati Shivaji Maharaj International Airport.
+It was the primary landing ground for the nearby city of Bombay (now Mumbai) as early as 1920, much before the airfields of Juhu and RAF Santa Cruz were established.

+As a Royal Air Force station during World War II in British India, the airfield served as RAF Kalyan from 1942 to 1947 and was abandoned after the war.
 It is owned by the Ministry of Defence but has been encroached upon.

-In 2006, the site was proposed as a candidate for the second airport for the Mumbai Metropolitan Region.
-However, this proposal was abandoned in February 2014 as the Maharashtra government dropped the idea of examining alternative sites, having secured all necessary approvals for the Navi Mumbai International Airport at Panvel.
+Several Fighter Squadrons and support units were stationed at Kalyan from 1942 to 1947.
+The field was abandoned after the war.

 History

 The airfield at Nevali was used by the RAF pilots during World War II to give operational cover to the Bombay region.
 The total area of the Nevali air base was over 1800 acre.
 Post-Independence, ownership of the land was transferred to the Ministry of Defence.
 In June 2017, the Navy began constructing a boundary wall to protect the remaining land from further encroachment, since around 400 acres of the land was encroached upon over the years.
-A small portion of the land is used by the Bhabha Atomic Research Centre (BARC) for research activities.